BRAZILIAN CULTURE GUIDE

 EUROPEAN AND BUSINESS CULTURE IN BRAZIL

-But there are other styles, and significantly different cultures in Brazil.
+But there are other styles and significantly different cultures in Brazil.
 Brazil is a large conglomeration of cultures, and Bahia and Rio de Janeiro are just some examples of a much diversified cultural pattern.

-neighborhoods as Bixiga), Spanish or Spanish speaking countries origin (1 million), German (100,000), Arab and Lebanese, and Asiatic (600.000)… - is, perhaps, the major other example.
-Here, business culture is strong, very strong, and the leisure and music cult is rather absent.
+Sao Paulo is a big metropolis that involves a region with 40 million people of many different national origins: mainly Portuguese but also Italian (1 million, largely predominant at neighborhoods as Bixiga), Spanish or Spanish speaking countries origin (1 million), German (100,000), Arab and Lebanese, and Asiatic (600.000).
+Here, business culture is very strong and the leisure and music cult is rather absent.

 Entertainment, cuisine and nightlife in Sao Paulo